m-a-x/small-world/README.md

 # small-world
-Old project to find unexpected mutual friend connections on Facebook.
+Old project (winter 2015) to find unexpected mutual friend connections on Facebook.
+Just got around to uploading it.

+Note for employers: I've gotten better at coding since winter 2015.